concord-consortium/teaching-teamwork/json-file-formats.md

     "enableChatType": true,                                    # if true a dropdown is shown where the user must select the type of message
     "hideZoomDetails": true,                                   # if true the DMM result and resistor bands for other clients are hidden
     "showTutorial": true,                                      # if true a multi-step tutorial is shown after the circuit is selected
-    "tutorialFreePlayDuration": 60                             # if showTutorial is true this is the number of seconds of "free play" after the tutorial
+    "tutorialFreePlayDuration": 60                             # if showTutorial is true this is the number of seconds of "free play" after the tutorial, use 0 to disable
+    "tutorialStepPauseDuration": 2,                            # if showTutorial is true this is the number of seconds of pause between steps, use 0 to disable
+    "tutorialAboutToTimeoutDuration": 5,                       # if showTutorial is true this is the number of seconds left in the timeout when the countdown starts, use 0 to disable
+    "tutorialTimeoutDuration": 30                              # if showTutorial is true this is the number of seconds before the step times out, use 0 to disable
   },
   "image": "images/three-resistors-circuit.v2.png",           # if present this is displayed at the bottom of the page "otherCircuits": {                                          # specifies the image and breadboard locations for the "View All" dialog